One Week North Iceland Expedition

 Join this 7-day summer road trip to explore the best spots in the North of Iceland.
 On this route, you'll visit the beautiful cities of Reykjavik and Akureyri, the renowned Diamond Circle, Myvatn geothermal area, Trollaskagi peninsula, as well as explore the Arctic Coast Way and the Vatnsnes peninsula.
 This itinerary is perfect for those keen to take to the road and explore a less ventured part of the country at your own pace.

-Frequently overlooked by travellers, North Iceland provides an incredible array of natural attractions including powerful waterfalls, dormant volcanoes, the biggest geothermal area in Iceland, spectacular fjords and much more.
+Frequently overlooked by travelers, North Iceland provides an incredible array of natural attractions, including powerful waterfalls, dormant volcanoes, the biggest geothermal area in Iceland, spectacular fjords, and much more.
 Taking the path less-trodden is often the recipe for an exceptional adventure.

-We’ll provide you with a custom itinerary which will include all of the better-known attractions as well as a selection of lesser-known hidden gems, making your trip extra unique.
+We'll provide you with a custom itinerary that will include all of the better-known attractions as well as a selection of lesser-known hidden gems, making your trip extra unique.

 This tour also offers a variety of fantastic additional activities you can opt for on suitable days across your holiday.
 Visit one or more geothermal spas, take a helicopter ride over a volcanic area, go horse riding or whale watching, or join a caving tour to make your trip the perfect blend of nature and adventure.

-Avoid the tourist crowds, get off the beaten track and customise your trip to shape a once-in-a-lifetime holiday to North Iceland.
+Avoid the tourist crowds, get off the beaten track and customize your trip to shape a once-in-a-lifetime holiday to North Iceland.
 Check availability by selecting a date and book your Iceland adventure.

 Welcome to Iceland!
 It's time to explore the rugged wilderness and beautiful nature of the volcanic land of fire and ice.